Nesbitt Memorial Library

 Friends

 The Friends of the Nesbitt Memorial Library is a dues-paying organization without elected officers, bylaws, meetings, or duties.
-The dues paid by members directly benefit the Nesbitt Memorial Library Foundation, Inc. Members are entitled to discounts at the library's ongoing book sale, plus invitations and guaranteed admission to events sponsored by the Friends.
+The dues paid by members directly benefit the Nesbitt Memorial Library Foundation, Inc. Members will receive invitations to and are guaranteed admission to events sponsored by the Friends.

-The library conducts an ongoing sale of items it has culled from its collection and items that were donated by the public but not added to the collection.
-The proceeds of the book sale directly benefit the Nesbitt Memorial Library Foundation, Inc.
+The library has an ongoing supply of items it has culled from its collection and items that were donated by the public, but not added to the collection.
+These can be obtained for a small donation.
+The proceeds directly benefit the Nesbitt Memorial Library Foundation, Inc.

 Symposia and Programs